 - behaved towards a child or children in a way that indicates that he or she would pose a risk of harm if they work regularly or closely with children.

-You have a responsibility to report the allegation or concern to the Local Authority Designated Officer on 024 7683 3443, by completing this online form or by emailing LADO@coventry.gcsx.gov.uk.
+You have a responsibility to report the allegation or concern to the Local Authority Designated Officer on 024 7683 3443 or by completing this online reporting form.